 63a.
 You NEEDN’T HAVE done this.

-(You did, but you COULD HAVE left it alone ― the thinking is about a hypothesis.)
+(The auxiliary HAVE closes as on a time span and in theory, you did it, but you COULD HAVE left it alone ― the thinking is on a theory.)

 Let us tackle the Interrogative.
 This is the Modal to move here.

-CHAPTER 5 shows Inversion, along with the Negative Interrogative.
+■→CHAPTER 5 shows the grammatical inversion, along with the Negative Interrogative.

 64. We CAN work a lot.